16bitglitch/waxlite/README.md

 # waxlite
 ## A hacky combo of eos-sharp and cryptography.ECDSA.
-Modified and stuffed into a unity Project
+Modified and stuffed into a unity thing

-...to be uploaded in the morn
+It might work?